Nictiz/Nictiz-tooling-R4-QA/README.md

 ### On Github

 To use this tool on Github, a [workflow description file](https://docs.github.com/en/actions/using-workflows/about-workflows) needs to be defined with a `uses` key for this repo (note: so here you don't specify the image like you do in `docker-compose.yml`; the image is still used, but some metadata from the `action.yml` file in this repo is needed to do so).
 If needed, the steps to perform can be restricted using the `steps` key.
-For example:
+For example (please note that `[version]` should be populated with the version of this tool):

 ```yaml
 name: Profile QA - changed files